 To achieve a safe and sustainable calorie deficit, you have three options.

-- You can lower your calorific intake by eating foods with fewer calories.
+- Lower your calorific intake by eating foods with fewer calories.

-- You can increase your body’s consumption by doing more exercise.
+- Increase your body’s consumption by doing more exercise.

-Or, as the Harvard School of Public Health so eloquently put it, “move more, eat less!”
+Or, as the Harvard School of Public Health put it, “move more, eat less!”
 (6)

 Here are some things to do to achieve quick weight loss: